Economics: Market failure

 The term "market failure" encompasses several problems which may undermine standard economic assumptions.
-Although economists categorize market failures differently, the following categories emerge in the main texts.
+Although economists categorise market failures differently, the following categories emerge in the main texts.

-Authors critical of economics tend to view the talk of "market failiures", as a term which is used when economic theories don't correspond with reality, making these theories and paradigms in which these terms are used unfalsifiable.

 Information asymmetries and incomplete markets may result in economic inefficiency but also a possibility of improving efficiency through market, legal, and regulatory remedies, as discussed above.

 Natural monopoly, or the overlapping concepts of "practical" and "technical" monopoly, is an extreme case of failure of competition as a restraint on producers.
 Extreme economies of scale are one possible cause.

 Public goods are goods which are under-supplied in a typical market.
 The defining features are that people can consume public goods without having to pay for them and that more than one person can consume the good at the same time.

 Externalities occur where there are significant social costs or benefits from production or consumption that are not reflected in market prices.
 For example, air pollution may generate a negative externality, and education may generate a positive externality (less crime, etc.).
-Governments often tax and otherwise restrict the sale of goods that have negative externalities and subsidize or otherwise promote the purchase of goods that have positive externalities in an effort to correct the price distortions caused by these externalities.
+Governments often tax and otherwise restrict the sale of goods that have negative externalities and subsidise or otherwise promote the purchase of goods that have positive externalities in an effort to correct the price distortions caused by these externalities.
 Elementary demand-and-supply theory predicts equilibrium but not the speed of adjustment for changes of equilibrium due to a shift in demand or supply.

 In many areas, some form of price stickiness is postulated to account for quantities, rather than prices, adjusting in the short run to changes on the demand side or the supply side.
 This includes standard analysis of the business cycle in macroeconomics.
-Analysis often revolves around causes of such price stickiness and their implications for reaching a hypothesized long-run equilibrium.
+Analysis often revolves around causes of such price stickiness and their implications for reaching a hypothesised long-run equilibrium.
 Examples of such price stickiness in particular markets include wage rates in labour markets and posted prices in markets deviating from perfect competition.

-Some specialized fields of economics deal in market failure more than others.
+Some specialised fields of economics deal in market failure more than others.
 The economics of the public sector is one example.
 Much environmental economics concerns externalities or "public bads".

-Policy options include regulations that reflect cost-benefit analysis or market solutions that change incentives, such as emission fees or redefinition of property rights.
+Policy options include regulations that reflect cost–benefit analysis or market solutions that change incentives, such as emission fees or redefinition of property rights.

 Welfare

 Welfare economics uses microeconomics techniques to evaluate well-being from allocation of productive factors as to desirability and economic efficiency within an economy, often relative to competitive general equilibrium.
-It analyzes social welfare, however measured, in terms of economic activities of the individuals that compose the theoretical society considered.
+It analyses social welfare, however measured, in terms of economic activities of the individuals that compose the theoretical society considered.
 Accordingly, individuals, with associated economic activities, are the basic units for aggregating to social welfare, whether of a group, a community, or a society, and there is no "social welfare" apart from the "welfare" associated with its individual units.